arimah/condict/packages/server/src/database/schema/README.md

 * Use `unique` constraints to ensure _correctness_, never merely as a performance optimisation.
 * Put an index on any column that is used in a `where` clause.
 If multiple columns are commonly used together, consider using a composite index.

 Dates deserve special mention.
 SQLite has very limited date and time handling.
 There is no built-in date (or datetime) type, and all date functions operate on strings.
-MySQL also enjoys string-based date handling, but has richer functions for manipulating dates.
 We don't anticipate that Condict will be required to perform any particularly complex date handling in queries; at most we'll sort by date, and maybe in the future perform "last x days" filtering.
 As a result, dates are stored as milliseconds since midnight on 1 January 1970 UTC, matching the JS `Date` class.

 In GraphQL, our own `Date` scalar type is sent as such an integer value.
 This additionally means we incur no penalties from converting and parsing back and forth; everything is just numbers.